 Indicator (d).
 NCDPS Juvenile Justice Facilities Sexual Abuse and Harassment Policy and Procedures states, "Staff shall ensure that residents shower, perform bodily functions, and change clothing without nonmedical staff of the opposite gender viewing their breasts, buttocks, or genitalia -- except in exigent circumstances or when such viewing is incidental to routine room checks."
 The Auditor observed that residents have magnetic sheets that are put over cell windows when the resident is using the bathroom or getting changed.
 All staff were observed knocking before looking in the rooms to allow for a resident to cover up.
-The shower areas are nearest where staff sit on each unit.
-One unit has both male and females.
-The opposite gender resident will not be on the floor while the youth are in the shower.
+The shower areas are on one side of each unit.
+The showers are single person units with a small changing area directly outside.
+There is an opaque shower curtain between the housing floor and the changing area and between the changing area and the shower.
+To have privacy in the shower juveniles come out one at a time before lights out.

 Policy further states "Staff of the opposite gender shall announce their presence when entering a resident living unit.
 In centers, staff of the opposite gender shall be required to announce their presence when entering an area where residents are likely to be showering, performing bodily functions, or changing clothing."
 The Auditor was able to see announcements being made at the beginning of the shifts.
 The size and staffing usually has one of each gender staff working the shift.
 Residents support that they are never required to be unclothed in front of opposite gender staff, and they confirmed that opposite gender staff announces themselves at the start of shift and knock before entering or looking in the bedrooms.
-At WRJDC, all of the 24 bedrooms are wet rooms and two shower per unit.

 Indicator (e) NCDPS Policy and Memos from the agency PREA Office set forth the requirement that Transgendered individuals are not searched for the purpose of determining genital status.
 The policy states, "The center shall not search or physically examine a transgender or intersex resident for the sole purpose of determining the resident's genital status.
 If the resident's genital status is unknown, it may be determined during conversations with the resident, by reviewing medical records, or, if necessary, by learning that information as part of a broader medical examination conducted in private by a medical practitioner."
-As a JDC, the facility mostly takes direct admission from the community.
-Few youth are transferred in from other regions due to population management system or behavioral concerns.
+As a YDC, the facility does not take direct admission from the community.
+All YDC residents would have been seen at a Juvenile Detention facility where the same policy applies.
 Shift Supervisors and Medical staff confirm if the resident was resistant to discussing the topic, they would be referred to the medical staff with whom they may be more comfortable in having the conversation.
 Medical staff confirms that they see all new admissions to the facility and would be able to have these conversations with the individual.